 What is the MED-HIMS?

-MED-HIMS is made up of a number of modules that aim to collect data in the Mediterranean countries on out-migration, return migration, forced migration, intention to migrate, circular migration, migration of highly-skilled persons, irregular migration, type and use of remittances, behaviour, attitudes, perceptions and cultural values of people with regard to international migration, as well as relevant information on individuals and households, and the local communities involved.
+MED-HIMS is made up of a number of modules that aim to collect data in the Mediterranean countries on out-migration, return migration, immigration, forced migration, intention to migrate, circular migration, migration of highly-skilled persons, irregular migration, type and use of remittances, behaviour, attitudes, perceptions and cultural values of people with regard to international migration, as well as relevant information on individuals and households, and the local communities involved.

 Methodology and Tools

-The MED-HIMS surveys programme aims to collect representative multi-level, retrospective and comparative data on the characteristics and behaviour of migrants and the consequences of international migration.
+The MED-HIMS programme aims to collect representative multi-level, retrospective and comparative data on the characteristics and behaviour of migrants and the consequences of international migration.